General meaning

 ⌄

 This duo can describe someone charming, delicate, attentive to how others feel, and capable of animating a circle without overshadowing anyone.
-Tower does not appear here, so the verticality is lesser; the focus is rather on gentleness, smiles, and a sense of hospitality.
-Woman in quintessence suggests a strong receptive dimension: this person knows how to sense the atmosphere before speaking.
-Whip, underground, however, refers to a possible inner weariness if she feels obliged to always be pleasant, always present, at the risk of accumulating tensions she does not dare to express openly.
+The Tower does not appear here, so the verticality is lesser; the focus is rather on gentleness, smiles, and a sense of hospitality.
+The Woman in quintessence suggests a strong receptive dimension: this person knows how to sense the atmosphere before speaking.
+The Whip, underground, however, refers to a possible inner weariness if she feels obliged to always be pleasant, always present, at the risk of accumulating tensions she does not dare to express openly.

 Profession